XremeProX97/XremeProX97/README.md

-# Greetings and welcome to my readme.
+# Greetings and welcome to my Github account.

-I am currently learning how to create coding which will no longer be hosted on a platform known as "Autocode", to resolve this I have signed up for Autocode and I wll use Autocode's CLI and whatnot.

-If you have any questions or concerns, you can contact me through Discord at XX_XtremePro_XX#1484.
+## Who Am I?

+I am XX_XtremePro_XX or XtremeProX97, I currently know how to code or script in a service known as "Autocode".

+## Ways to contact me:
+Discord: XX_XtremePro_XX#1484